janscience/Teensy_Amp/R1.0/README.md

 | 3, 4 | VDD    | center   |
 | 5, 6 | GND1   | bottom   |

-- right column: VCC and VDD is used to create GND1 (1.66V)
+- right column: VCC and VDD is used to create GND1 (1.66V).
-- left column: connected to JP5
+- left column: input power and GND for the amplifier.
+Connected to JP5.
+- when using a single amplifier,
+  - connect power to both columns, in order to drive both the generation of the GND1 potential (right column) and the amplifier (left column).
+  - connect the generated GND1 from the right column to GND1 of the left column by means of a jumper.
+- additional slave amplifiers do not need to generate their GND1 potential themselves.
+They receive it from the JP5 pins of the master amplifier on the left column of the JP4 pins.

 ### JP5: power forwarding